 The pilots were evaluated by BMG Research with unprecedented robustness, using detailed gum counts, high resolution imaging and CCTV to measure footfall (and therefore rate of littering not just absolute amount).

-Despite the low cost/’low-fi’ nature of the interventions, all 16 measurement sites during the pilots showed a significant reduction in littered gum of at least a third and in many cases over 60%.
+Despite the low cost/’low-fi’ nature of the interventions, all measurement sites during the pilots showed a significant reduction in littered gum of at least a third and in some cases over 60%.
 This effect was shown to be sustained over the long term, meaning a campaign can be retained for up to a year before losing effectiveness.

 In addition, our tests showed that the campaigns can be more than twice as effective as cleaning only.
 A site that has only been cleaned will return to a normal rate of littering after around 18 weeks.
 Given the considerable expense of cleaning, this has important implications for local authorities and other land owners.